rogerShagawat/computer_science_club/README.md

 # computer_science_club
-A place to share your processing creations or whatever else you want to share
+A place to share your processing creations or whatever other coding projects you want to share

 Rules
 --------------------------------